 - Evoked potential test - the brain’s reaction speed to light patterns is measured with electrodes - slow reactions can be a sign of MS.

 Being diagnosed with multiple sclerosis can be very difficult, but it’s important to remember that you can manage your symptoms, and you are not alone.
-Following the Overcoming MS Recovery Program can have a very positive effect on quality of life, and we recommend start it as quickly as possible.
+Following the Overcoming MS program can have a very positive effect on quality of life, and we recommend start it as quickly as possible.
 In the short term, you could also consider:

 - Talking to others - this is a deeply personal decision, but opening up to friends and family can provide a valuable source of emotional support.